In this guide, I will share with you How to Whiten Teeth While Wearing Braces.

 There you have it.
-You can either go to the dentist for clinical methods or try at home methods.
+You can either go to the dentist for clinical methods or try at-home methods.
 It is totally up to you.

-Since there is a possibility of uneven tone in your teeth when you do whitening with braces on, I suggest to wait until you remove the braces completely after a few years of wearing.
+Since there is a possibility of an uneven tone in your teeth when you do whitening with braces on, I suggest waiting until you remove the braces completely after a few years of wearing.

-I have attached a video that also supports waiting out for completion of braces wearing before whitening your teeth.
+I have attached a video that also supports waiting out for the completion of braces wearing before whitening your teeth.

 If you have completed a whitening treatment, maintain the whiteness is easy if you follow these steps below.

-- Avoid or limit liquids such as coffee, tea and soft drinks, tomato sauces as these foods can cause discolouration.
+- Avoid or limit liquids such as coffee, tea, and soft drinks, tomato sauces as these foods can cause discolouration.

 - Using a straw.
-This will reduce any possible contact of discolouring agents near your teeth.Stop smoking.
+This will reduce any possible contact of discolouring agents near your teeth.

 I will be happy to hear of your experiences of whitening your teeth while wearing braces, do drop me a comment or two, and I thank you so much for dropping by.